-Keeping up your core strength can help you to maintain proper posture and body alignment through your injury.
+Keeping up your core strength is a good way of exercising with a cast on your arm and can help you to maintain proper posture and body alignment through your injury.
 The best abdominal exercises to perform with a broken wrist are those that require sitting or lying on the floor, such as crunches, V-ups, stomach hollowing and supine snow angels.
 Avoid exercises that place pressure on your hand, wrist or arm, such as planks, stability ball knee tucks, bird-dogs and medicine ball trunk rotations.